 Whether or not a person is an interested party is a decision that will be taken by the Council on a case-by-case basis.
-However, the following factors will be taken into account:
+However, the following factors will be considered:

-- The size of the premises; - The nature of the premises; - The distance of the premises from the location of the person making the representation - The potential impact of the premises (number of customers, routes likely to be taken by those visiting the establishment); - The nature of the complainant.
+- The size of the premises; - The nature of the premises; - The distance of the premises from the location of the person making the representation - The potential impact of the premises (number of customers, routes likely to be taken by those visiting the establishment);

+- The nature of the complainant.
 This is not the personal characteristics of the complainant but the interests of the complainant which may be relevant to the distance from the premises.
-For example, it could be reasonable for an authority to conclude that "sufficiently close to be likely to be affected" could have a different meaning for (a) a private resident (b) a residential school for children with truanting problems and (c) residential hostel for vulnerable adults:
+For example, it could be reasonable for an authority to conclude that "sufficiently close to be likely to be affected" could have a different meaning for (a) a private resident (b) a residential school for children with truanting problems and (c) residential hostel for vulnerable adults; - The 'catchment' area of the premises (i.e. how far people travel to visit); and whether the person making the representation has business interests in that catchment area, that might be affected.